-You can access a free confidential telephone consultation, with no obligation.
-If you decide that CBT is for you, then we can begin your road to recovery.
+You can access a free confidential telephone consultation, with no obligation, to If you decide that is for you, then we can begin your road to recovery.
 This consultation will be arranged at a time to suit you.

-Fees are negotiable depending upon your personal circumstances.
+Fees are on a sliding scale negotiable depending upon your personal circumstances.
 I can offer home visits, Telephone, email and Skype appointments.
 (Fee’s negotiable.
 Please call me for more details.)

 If you wish to pay in advance, for a block of sessions, we can arrange a discount.

 How it works....

 You can access this free consultation to discuss your issues and difficulties and I will answer any questions you may have at that time.
 There is no obligation to enter therapy; this is purely to help you decide whether CBT is the right thing for you to do to move forward.

 The first session of therapy will allow us to develop a shared understanding of the issues affecting you and your life.
 This usually focuses on identifying how your thoughts, ideas, feelings, attitudes, and behaviours affect your day-to-day life.
 Together we can then decide on a treatment plan, with goals to work towards and the number of sessions we expect you will require to fully address your issues.

 Each session lasts approximately 50 minutes.
 Typically, a session of therapy is once weekly to begin with.
 A course of CBT can be longer or shorter depending on the nature and severity of the condition.
 Some difficulties can be treated over 6- 10 sessions, other more complex issues may take longer.

 Content and structure of therapy.

 You will be encouraged to take an active part in therapy, and will usually be given homework between sessions.
 If you have social anxiety, for example, you may be asked to keep a diary of your thoughts and activities which occur when you become anxious before, or during a relevant event or episode.